AikoMidori/steam-dark-mode/README.md

 ### Manual Installation
 # Windows
+    Head over to:
+    "C:/Program files (86)/Steam/Skins/Metro/resource"
-Head over to **"C:/Program files (86)/Steam/Skins/Metro/resource"** and put it in, click replace, restart steam and all done!
+    copy or drag the files in, click replace, restart steam and all done!

 # macOS
     Right click on Finder, select "Go to Folder..." and put this in the search path:
-**~/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/skins**
+    ~/Library/Application Support/Steam/Steam.AppBundle/Steam/Contents/MacOS/skins
     Open Metro folder, go to resource folder, and replace just like Windows.

 ------------------------------------------------------------------------------------------------------------------

-**Beta Update 1.6**

-What's New?
+### Beta Update 1.6

+**What's New?**

     Fixed Store and Workshop screenshots and videos.
     Redesingned Content Page.